 The WISE scholarship provides opportunities for Woodbury students to engage both within and outside of the classroom.

-WISE is made up of five components which provide opportunities for students to engage in high-impact practices and earn up to two $1,000 tuition scholarships.
+WISE is made up of four components which provide opportunities for students to engage in high-impact practices and earn up to two $1,000 tuition scholarships.
 These experiences lead to highly impactful learning and help with tuition costs.
-The five components are:
+The four components are:

-Learning takes place both inside and outside of the classroom and Woodbury has identified five areas that provide opportunities for students to gain meaningful knowledge and experience:
+Learning takes place both inside and outside of the classroom and Woodbury has identified four areas that provide opportunities for students to gain meaningful knowledge and experience:

 These experiences provide students with opportunities to learn in places of environmental, cultural, and social conditions different than their own over an extended period of time.
 This helps them gain a better understanding of themselves and their culture, so they can become more open and inclusive global citizens.